What Are Market Bubbles? [And How to Identify Them]

 What are the most famous asset bubbles?

-The most famous asset bubbles are probably the dot-com bubble of the late 1990s and the housing bubble of the 2000s.
+The most famous asset bubbles include Dutch Tulip Mania in the 1630s, the South Sea Bubble in 1720, the 1929 US stock market bubble, Japan’s late-1980s bubble, the dot-com bubble of the late 1990s, and the US housing bubble of the 2000s.

 The dot-com bubble was driven by irrational exuberance around the potential of internet companies.

-As a result, stock prices soared to unsustainable levels, before eventually crashing back down to Earth.
+Stock prices soared to unsustainable levels before eventually crashing back down to Earth.

 The housing bubble was driven by a similar phenomenon, with many people buying homes at ever-increasing prices, often with borrowed money.